 - Some of the links in this article are "affiliate links", a link with a special tracking code.
 This means if you click on an affiliate link and purchase the item, we will receive an affiliate commission.

 - Unless otherwise stated, blogs are from pre-COVID-19 pandemic and restrictions.
 All information subject to change

-Wanting to become licenced to work as a Speech-Language Pathologist in California but don’t know how to apply for the California SLP license?
+Wanting to become licensed to work as a Speech-Language Pathologist in California?
+Are you wondering how to apply for the California SLP license?

 Despite the beautiful vistas, endless job opportunities, and lucrative bill rates of California, I spent many years as a traveling SLP without so much as even looking at the actual requirements for myself.